The Gate (1987 film): Plot

 Twelve-year-old Glen has a nightmare of finding his home abandoned, then going into his tree-house only for it to be struck by lightning and collapse.
 When he wakes, he finds that workers in his backyard have cut down the same tree from his nightmare and unearthed a large geode, which is later discovered by Glen and his older friend, Terry.
 Glen catches a splinter and leaves a small amount of blood behind.

 Glen's parents leave town for three days, leaving his 15-year-old sister, Alexandra ("Al"), in charge.
 While Al throws a party, Terry and Glen break open the geode after discovering it has left strange writing on a notepad, and read the incantations aloud.
 They go downstairs just as the party-goers are playing a levitation game.
 Everyone is shocked when Glen levitates.

 Glen sees his bedroom wall stretching, and Terry embraces an apparition of his dead mother that turns out to be Glen's dog Angus, who dies as a result.
 The next day, Terry brings a heavy metal album to Glen's house with lyrics based on "The Dark Book."
 He believes that the hole in Glen's backyard is a gateway to a domain of evil gods, and speculates that their actions opened it.
 He concludes that the only missing element would be to deposit a sacrifice into the hole.
 Unknown to them, a friend of Al's dumps Angus' body into the hole, completing the summoning.
 After reading a section from "The Dark Book" that was supposed to close the gateway, the boys find the hole closed and assume they have succeeded.

 A swarm of moths shatters Glen's bedroom window, and Angus' corpse is found in Terry's bed.
 Demonic arms try pulling Al under her bed; Terry and Glen barely save her.
 They try to flee the house, but are greeted outside by Glen and Al's parents, who are demons in disguise.
-After returning to the house, Al volunteers to inspect the yard, but the others see it swarming with small demons and call her back.
+After returning to the house, Al volunteers to inspect the backyard, but the others see it swarming with small demons and call her back.
 Terry leads everyone to the basement to retrieve "The Dark Book", but it bursts into flames.
 They then attempt to stop the creatures by reading the Bible.
 Terry reads from Psalm 59 and the hole begins to close, but he slips and falls into the hole.
 Terry is attacked by the small demons before Al and Glen pull him out.
 Terry reads from Genesis, then throws the Bible into the hole, causing an explosion that appears to seal the hole.